JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

 + (wvnf + wsdn + 2wvsw + 2wedge + wagg) · pagg
 + (wvnf + wsdn + 2wvsw + 2wedge + 2wagg + wcore) · pcore

-Where w_vnf, w_vsw, w_sdn, w_edge, w_agg and w_core are the waiting times at a VNF, virtual switch, root SDN, edge switch, aggregate switch and core switch respectively.
+Where w_vnf, w_vsw, w_sdn, w_edge, w_agg and w_core are the waiting times at a VNF, virtual switch, SDN controller, edge switch, aggregate switch and core switch respectively.
 Similarily p_vsw, p_edge, p_agg and p_core are the probabilities that the highest level switch that a packet will visit is a virtual, edge, core or aggregate switch respectively.

 ## Probabilities
-Now we need to calculate the probability of a packet taking a path and the average waiting time at each part of the network.
+Now we need to calculate the probability of a packet taking any of these paths.
+Once again from the figure we can see that every time we go up a level we can visit many more VNFs:

-In order to get from the source to the destination efficiently a packet has to travel to the lowest level switch that they both share.
-For example here's the shortest path from VNF 0 to all other destinations:
+[Figure of different paths]

-So if the message goes no higher than the virtual switch then the source and destination share the virtual switch.
+The probability of visiting a level of switches then is the portion of VNFs that we can't visit via a more efficient route.
+For example the shortest route we can take is if the source and destination share the same virtual switch.
 Only k VNFs can be on under a virtual switch and 1 of those is the source.
 The probability of the destination being under the same virtual switch is then:

 p_vsw = (k - 1) / (n - 1)

-Similarily if a packet has to go no higher than the edge switch then the source and destination VNFs must share an edge switch.
-We know from the definition of the network that the edge switch has k/2 * k VNFs but we also have to remember not to count the VNFs that could take a shorter path.
+We can do the same thing if the source and destination VNFs share an edge switch.
+From the definition of the network, we know that the edge switch has k/2 * k VNFs under it but we also have to remember not to count the VNFs that could take a shorter path:

 p_edge = ((k/2) * k - k) / (n - 1)